mattermost/docs/source/process/feature-release.md

     - Begin running all Selenium IDE tests
     - At end of day, post reminders about release testing in Release Discussion and Announcements channels, DM any team members who have zero test cells marked Done
 4. Dev Ops:
-    - Make PRs for bug fixes to the release branch
+    - Cherry pick bug fixes to the release branch, unless completed by devs
-    - Review PRs made from release branch and merge changes into the release branch as required and merge the release branch back into master once per day
     - Run daily automated upgrade tests to avoid catching upgrade bugs late
-    - Verify with QA Release Manager before cutting any new RCs (approved fixes should be merged)
+    - Cut new RCs after verifying with QA Release Manager (approved fixes should be merged)
-    - Push next RC to acceptance and announce in Town Square with new RC link
     - Check CI servers running on release branch
 5. Marketing:
     - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs and twitter banners) used for the blog post